dazeb/The-Chia-Farmer/README.md

-# AwesomeChiaApps
+# Chia Farmers Market

-A list of useful scripts and applications used for the Chia Blockchain.
+A list of apps useful scriptsused for farming the Chia Blockchain.

+## Plotting Apps

+## Monitoring